 The art center is open Tuesday through Saturday from 10 a.m. to 5 p.m.

-Mollie Hustace, MEd. was named Director of the Isaacs Art Center in July 2014.
-Hustace brings extensive education, art, and fundraising experience to her new position.
-Since 1994, she has served as faculty member, college counselor, and chair of the Fine Arts Department at HPA; she will continue to teach AP Art History at HPA.
+Mollie Hustace, MEd., was named Director of the Isaacs Art Center in July 2014.
+Hustace brings extensive education, art, and fundraising experience to her position.
+Since 1994, she has served as faculty member, college counselor, and chair of the Fine Arts Department at HPA, and she continues to teach art history at Academy.